Mansi-Dabriwal/Mansi-Dabriwal/README.md

 🎓 I'm a Graduate Student at Northeastern University with major in Information Systems.

-👨‍💻 Completed my 7-month co-op at Constellation Brands 🌠 as a Data Engineer Intern.
+👨‍💻 Completed my 7-month Co-Op at Constellation Brands 🌠 as a Data Engineer Intern.

 💻 Worked with Larsen & Toubro Infotech as a Data Engineer for around 2 years.